dotnet/project-system/docs/Getting Started.md

 Alternatively, if you like the command-line, you can run build.cmd from a [Visual Studio Developer Prompt](https://msdn.microsoft.com/en-us/library/ms229859(v=vs.110).aspx) which builds, deploys and runs tests.

 ### Debugging/Deploying

+__NOTE__: It is not currently possible to use a public version of Visual Studio to deploy the project system.
+This will be coming soon, as a part of https://github.com/dotnet/roslyn/issues/9997.

 By default, the project system gets deployed to the _RoslynDev_ experimental instance of Visual Studio, to debug:

 1. Open __src\ProjectSystem.sln__